Databingo/aih/README.md

 # Aih

-Use ChatGPT-3.5-turbo in terminal with contextual sensitivity.
+Use ChatGPT-3.5-turbo in terminal with contextual sensitivity + up-to-date dataset.

 ![screenshot](aih.gif)